openstack/neutron/doc/source/admin/config-ml2.rst

   For a detailed list of configuration options, see the related section in the `Configuration Reference <../configuration/openvswitch-agent.html>`__.

-* Linux bridge agent

-  The Linux bridge agent configures Linux bridges to realize L2 networks for OpenStack resources.

-  Configuration for the Linux bridge agent is typically done in the ``linuxbridge_agent.ini`` configuration file.
-Make sure that on agent start you pass this configuration file as argument.

-  For a detailed list of configuration options, see the related section in the `Configuration Reference <../configuration/linuxbridge-agent.html>`__.

 * SRIOV Nic Switch agent